Poncelet Triangles: a Theory for Locus Ellipticity: Generic Ellipse Pair

 \section{Generic Ellipse Pair}

-In this section we consider 3-periodics in a generic pair of ellipses (non-concentric, and non-axis-parallel).
+In this section we consider Poncelet triangles in a generic pair of ellipses (non-concentric, and non-axis-parallel).
 We (i) specify a method to determine locus ellipticity if the family has a stationary center, (ii) we derive conditions for locus monotonicity, and (iii) compute the winding number of loci.

-\begin{corollary} If a triangle center $X_k$ is stationary over a Poncelet 3-periodic family, then the locus of any triangle center $\X$ which is a fixed linear combination of $X_2,X_3,X_k$ will be an ellipse. \end{corollary}
+\begin{corollary} If a triangle center $X_k$ is stationary over a Poncelet triangle family, then the locus of any triangle center $\X$ which is a fixed linear combination of $X_2,X_3,X_k$ will be an ellipse. \end{corollary}

 \begin{proof} The triangle center $\X=\alpha X_2+ \beta X_3+ \gamma X_k$ is the linear combination $\X\ab:=\alpha X_2+ \beta X_3$ under a fixed translation by $\gamma X_k$, because both $\gamma$ and $X_k$ are fixed over the family.
 The result then follows from \cref{thm:ellipse-locus}. \end{proof}